“Jak masz na imię?” – me, once I learnt some Polish.

 Now here is a list of Polish girls names whether short or long.
 If you are Polish and female and your name isn’t on here, message me with your name and I will add it.
 Email me at [email protected] or Instagram me or Facebook me:

-Full list of Polish girls names:
+My attempted full list of Polish girls names:

 Exceptions to the “all Polish girls names end in the letter A rule”?